d-evil0per/Aud2Txt/README.md

 Audio to text using Google Speech Recognition API

 # Note
-You need to Create API KEY For google Speech Recogination COULD API From https://console.developers.google.com and download the json credentials into your project folder and rename it as api-key.json
+You need to Create API KEY For google Speech Recogination Cloud API From https://console.developers.google.com and download the json credentials into your project folder and rename it as api-key.json

 # Requirements:
 	  1.google-api-python-client==1.6.4